LynchLab/MAPGD/README.md

 Windows is currently unsupported, but you may try to compile the code and fix it yourself.
 I have tried to refrain from using any platform specific libraries, so it may not be too much work.

 <h3> Notes for Indiana University users </h3>
-When submiting PBS scripts please *make sure to specify the number of threads to use with the ppn option*
+When submitting PBS scripts please *make sure to specify the number of threads to use with the ppn option*

 	#PBS -l ppn=16